lsst/rtn-106/index.rst

 Similar case as supernovae, but for Galactic fields.

-M-dwarf flares are pretty common, and this might work ok for press but the scientific community might not be impressed.
+For example, M-dwarf flares are pretty common, and this might work ok for press, but the scientific community might not be impressed.

 Microlensing event